"Let's Get Better At Canvas" Workshops

 Your Canvas Account + Modules

-Learn to manage and customize your Canvas account and take a first look at organizing a course by adding files and links to Modules
+Learn to manage and customize your Canvas account and take a first look at organizing a course by adding files and links to Modules.

-Communicating on Canvas + UDOIT
+Communicating on Canvas + UDOIT Accessibility

 Learn about announcements, emailing your class, creating content and links using the Rich Content Editor, as well as how to improve the accessibility of course materials using UDOIT.